 13. Don't drink alcohol in the dormitory or in the university.
 It's strictly forbidden.

-14. Don't bring narcotics and consume it or you will be faced with the law.
+14. Don't bring narcotics and consume them or you will be faced with the law.
 China especially Guangdong province has a traumatic history regarding opium and drugs.
 That's why the consequence for bringing narcotics even if it's small, is big here.

-15. Be serious in doing the job.
+15. Be serious about doing the job.
 If the Japanese are famous for their hard-working, the Chinese are more hard-working and more serious.
 Many of them can work almost 24 hours a day.
 That's why they can build buildings and fast trains at a fast pace.
 They are famous for their fast and efficient work.
 Yet, they have tolerance towards foreigners.
 So long we're serious and have results, we don't need to work too many hours like them.